-Unrestricted funds represents resources available for general work, it also includes the transfer of the funds from Universities UK.
+Unrestricted funds represents resources available for general work.

 Restricted funds

 Burdett Trust for Nursing

 The Burdett Trust for Nursing funds the Council to run the Student Leadership Programme which promotes and develops leadership skills among the future healthcare workforce through a year long programme full of events, coaching and exclusive opportunities.